FORMS AND FAQS

 The course consists of 2 individual parts.
 The first part consists of 30 hours of classroom instruction which takes place over 10 days.
 Each class session is 3 hours and 15 minutes in duration.

 The second part consists of 6 hours of Behind the Wheel Lessons.
-In order to start their Behind the Wheel lessons, the student must have a valid Learner's Permit and have at least 5 hours of practice driving with their parent and/or driving coach.
+In order to start the Behind the Wheel lessons, the student must have a valid Learner's Permit and have at least 5 hours of practice driving with a parent and/or driving coach.
 All Behind the Wheel lessons are taught by an MVA certified instructor and each in-car session lasts 2 hours.
-Students must demonstrate proficiency in their driving skills and they must pass the course with a score of 80% or above.
+All students must demonstrate proficiency in their driving skills and must pass the course with a score of 80% or above.

-Once the student obtains their Learner's Permit and has at least 5 hours of practice driving with a parent or mentor and have completed all 30 hours of classroom and passed the final exam.
+Once the student has completed the entire 30 hours of classroom and passed the final exam and has obtained their Learner's Permit and has at least 5 hours of practice driving with a parent or mentor.
 Please follow the instructions listed in the email you received prior to the first day of class.
-Under the section "Behind the Wheel Instruction - Learner's Permit plus five (5) Practice Hours Required".
+Under the section "Behind the Wheel Instruction - Learner's Permit plus five (5) Practice Hours Required" or follow the same instructions that are provided below:

 - The student must have access to the internet to connect by computer, tablet or phone to utilize the Zoom software.
 The device must have a camera and audio to participate in class.